Please join us at the American Library Association’s 2018 Annual Conference | June 21 - 26, 2018

 Especially for international visitors

-Orientation—A special introduction to ALA, the conference, and the city of Las Vegas.
+Orientation—A special introduction to ALA, the conference, and the city of New Orleans.
 ALA members will recommend programs and social activities to help you make the most of your conference experience.

 Preconference—A half-day program focusing on how U.S. libraries are managing some of the important issues that affect librarians around the world.

-International Poster Sessions—A chance to promote your library’s activities, to showcase innovative programs, and share ideas with your colleagues worldwide.
+International Poster Sessions—ALA invites you to submit a proposal to participate in the Poster Session, an opportunity to promote your library’s activities, showcase innovative programs, and share ideas with your colleagues worldwide.
+Deadline: February 16.

 International Reception—A special evening reception will be held in your honor so you can meet other international guests as well as colleagues from the U.S.